sareronald/19-react-employee-directory/README.md

 ```
 git@github.com:sareronald/19-react-employee-directory.git
 ```
 2. Open a terminal window and navigate to the local directory.
-Run
+Run:
 ```
 npm install
 ```